HDFGroup/vol-log-based/src/README.md

 * H5VL_logi_wrapper.cpp/hpp
   + Not in use
 * H5VL_logi_zip.cpp/hpp
-  + Helper functions for operating the zlib library
+  + Internal helper functions for operating the zlib library